-Radical prostatectomy is surgery to remove the prostate gland.
+Radical prostatectomy is surgery to remove the prostate gland and surrounding structures.
 This surgery is most often done to treat prostate cancer.
 The success rates are good if the cancer has not spread beyond the prostate.
-There are risks with this surgery, though.
-One such risk is erectile dysfunction (ED).
+However, there are side effects to the surgery.
+One is erectile dysfunction (ED).

 The reason why radical prostatectomy carries this risk is that two tiny cavernous nerves are located along the sides of the walnut-sized prostate.
 Normally, these cavernous nerves carry signals to the penis to fill with blood and become erect.
-But, during surgery, the doctor may need to remove one or both nerves if they are too close to the cancer.
+During surgery, the doctor may need to remove one or both nerves if they are too close to the cancer.
 Also, even if the nerves are not removed, they can still be damaged during the surgery.
-This trauma to the cavernous nerves is one of the main causes of ED after prostate surgery.
+The trauma to the cavernous nerves is one of the main causes of ED after prostate surgery.

 If you have been diagnosed with prostate cancer and need surgery, you may want to know what options are available to restore your sexual function after surgery.
 First, it is important that you talk openly with your doctor about:

-You should also talk to your doctor about your overall risk of developing ED.
-For example, if you are older, have a chronic condition like diabetes, and already have sexual function problems, then you are more likely to develop ED after the surgery.
+You should also talk to your doctor about your overall risk of ED.
+For example, if you are older, have a chronic condition like diabetes, or already have sexual function problems, then you are more likely to develop ED after the surgery.

 While it can be difficult to discuss sensitive topics like sex, remember that your sexual health is a part of your overall health and well-being, and it is definitely worth talking about.
 If you have a partner, be sure to involve this important person in your recovery since your sexual function affects you both.

 Since ED is a common complication after prostate surgery, it is a good idea to learn about your treatment options.
 It is also important to understand that while ED affects most men after prostate surgery, many men regain the ability to have erections within 2 years of nerve-sparing surgery.
 This is not as common, though, if the nerves were removed.